Investigations, decisions, notification and follow up for the school suspension process.

-Throughout this guidance anything that is a legal obligation under Ministerial Order 1125 is written as 'the principal must'.
+Principals note that throughout this guidance anything that is a legal obligation under Ministerial Order 1125 is written as 'the principal must'.
 Where the guidance states that 'the principal should', this is a best practice recommendation.

-First steps: prior to suspension
+First steps: before suspension

 Determine if suspension is an option